sbaek21/Synchrony_Datathon_2025/README.md

   - Time-series adjustment: ARIMA forecasts integrated with machine learning predictions for enhanced accuracy.
 - **Output**: A CSV file (`q4_spending_forecast.csv`) with predicted spending values for Q4.

+### 'Autoencoder_Team101'
+This notebook utilizes the autoencoder model to detect the anomalies
+- **Anomaly Detection**:
+- Use an autoencoder-based model to detect the anomalies in the dataset
+- **Evalutation**:
+- Use Euclidean Distance and a scatter plot to evaluate the results that the model predicted.
+The Euclidean distance shows how close each data point is to each others.

 ---

 ## Installation